When deploying your database with SQL Change Automation, you may wonder:

 sp_execute), you should not receive syntax errors at deployment time.

-However testing your database project by doing a full deploy to a test server is still the most foolproof way of validating your T-SQL migrations.
+However testing your SQL Change Automation project by doing a full deploy to a test server is still the most foolproof way of validating your T-SQL migrations.

 If your use case dictates that the migration be executed outside of a user transaction, or in a transaction that is isolated from any others in the deployment, you can control this behavior at the script level by switching to